forbes-group/mmfutils/Notes.md

        :show-inheritance:
 ```

-5. **Clean up History**: Run `hg histedit`, `hg rebase`, or `hg strip` as needed to clean up the repo before you push.
-Branches should generally be linear unless there is an exceptional reason to split development.
+5. **Clean up History**: Run `hg histedit`, `hg rebase`, or `hg strip` as needed to
+   clean up the repo before you push.
+Branches should generally be linear unless there
+   is an exceptional reason to split development.

-6. **Release**: First edit `mmfutils/__init__.py` to update the version number by removing the `dev` part of the version number.
-Commit only this change and then push only the branch you are working on:
+6. **Release**: First edit `pyproject.toml` to update the version number by removing the
+   `dev` part of the version number.
+Commit only this change and then push only the
+   branch you are working on:

     ```bash
     hg com -m "REL: <version>"